 Student life at Hudson Institute is unique and inspiring.
 You need to work hard to get lost in here.
 Everybody is helpful and supportive, if you get stuck, you just need to look around and you will see someone willing to help.
 I enjoy learning new advanced techniques everyday in a great research environment, Hudson Institute.

 What opportunities have you had at Hudson Institute?

-Through the last two and have years, I have been lucky to generate data that have led to owning me a co-authorship in publications in Cancer Research, Oncogene and American Journal of Respiratory and Critical Care Medicine journals.
+Through the last two and half years, I have been lucky to generate data that have led to co-authorship in publications in Cancer Research, Oncogene and American Journal of Respiratory and Critical Care Medicine journals.

 I also participated in the largest lung biology conference in Australia; Thoracic Society of Australia and New Zealand, Perth 2016, where I did an oral presentation to the scientific community.
 In addition, I received a Travel Award from the Thoracic Society of Australia and New Zealand.